Code-Inside/Blog/_posts/2016-03-23-debugging-dotnet-based-windows-error-reports.md

 Take a look at the method description: 0600000 __5__ - the 0600000 is the high byte (whatever that means... - just search for the number, I bet you will find something.)

+*BigBasti helped me in the comments to describe the high byte:
+Big numbers which need more than one byte to store the value have high bytes (most significant bytes) and low bytes (least significant bytes) - you need to know this to make sure you load the sequence of bytes in the correct order. - Thanks!*

 Ok - now we know the actual method.
 The exception occurs in the ButtonBase_OnClick method!

 ## P8: Finding the exact position of the faulting code with ILSpy